 Reinforce realistic expectations of grid technology.
 NA2.2 should communicate both the benefits of grid and DCI technology and also its current limitations.

 Establish communications channels with NGIs.
 Pass information to all NGIs and EIROs, including those who are not partners in EGI-InSPIRE and ensure that the NGI’s own communication channels are exploited.
+Gather information from NGIs on case studies, publications, events for dissemination through EGI.eu’s communication channels.

 Means for dissemination